mars0i/lescent/README.md

 ### Things to notice:

+Generations are represented by circles at the same height.
+The earliest generation is at the top; the most recent one is at the bottom.
+Each generation has exactly the number of organisms.
+Mutations are represented by colors.
+In the version of the diagram that's displayed first, thicker lines represent those lineages that last until the most recent generation.

 Usually, not all members of a population succed in producing offspring who make it to adulthood.
 This is likely to happen purely by chance, even without any influence of natural selection.
 (It's unlikely only when a population is growing *very* rapidly.)
 So in each generation, some lineages are lost.
 As a result, very few members of the population have descendants after many generations.
 Many genetic variants are lost in this way, even after they spread.

 When scientists do computer simulations of evolutionary processes--for example to generate simulated genetic data for comparison with real